fieldtrip/website/development/project/femfuns.md

           cfg: [1×1 struct]
     leadfield: {1×27 cell}
         label: {'elec1'  'elec2'  'elec3'  'elec4'  'elec5'}

+An example of the potential distribution on the inner sphere representing the brain (visualized using https://www.paraview.org/):

+{% include image src="/assets/img/development/project/femfuns/innersphere_bipole.png" width="500" %}

 The structure of this leadfield grid can be used in FieldTrip, for example: